EternityForest/hardlinep2p/README.md

 If you have Kivy installed, you can also run the GUI version.

+### DrayerDB

+DrayerDB is not currently supported outside the GUI app.
+It will eventually be designed as a library.
+Eventuallu KaithemAutomation should be able to act as a sync server.

 ### Running as a proper service

 Install with setup.py install or pip3 install hardline.
 Then you can use the command "hardlined", which acts as both the client and the server.